BG3-Community-Library-Team/bg3-community/Information/Textures.md

-# List:Osiris
+# List:Textures
-This page is a list of existing informational documentation relating to Osiris.
+This page is a list of existing informational documentation relating to Textures.

 ## Pages
 - [BG3 Texture types](texture-types)